HL7/v2-to-fhir/input/pagecontent/mapping_guidelines.md

 * [n] Notation
   * Multiple v2 components within the same mapping spreadsheet may need to update the same instance of a FHIR element, or should yield a new instance of the same FHIR element.
 To distinguish whether the mappings are to the same or different FHIR element instance each FHIR element at the appropriate place in the path will use the [n] notation.
 Those FHIR elements with the same value in the same place in the path should apply the mapping to the same instance of that element as an addition to existing content.
      * Example: PID-13 Phone Number - Home and PID-14 Phone Number - Business are both mapped to Patient.telecom.
 However, they need to yield different instances.
 Thus, PID-13 maps to Patient.telecom[1] and PID-14 to Patient.telecom[2].
-     * Exmample: If both PID and PD1 need to populate the same Patient resource instance, the Patient would be referenced as Patient[1] and Patient[1] so that the data from both segments appear in the same resource instance.
+     * Example: If both PID and PD1 need to populate the same Patient resource instance, the Patient would be referenced as Patient[1] and Patient[1] so that the data from both segments appear in the same resource instance.
   * Note that this does not mean that there is a first and second slot where one is kept empty if not available in v2.
 Rather it just means they are to be different if both present.
   * If the mapping needs to yield multiple instances and the v2 value needs to be applied to multiple FHIR element instances, [each] is used.
      * Example:  OBX-2 Observation Identifier needs to be mapped to all Observation.component.code instances if OBX-5 Value contains multiple values.
 The FHIR attribute being mapped to then states Observation.component[each].code.
-  * If a mapping needs to use a specific numbe of instance the notation [n-m] is used.
+  * If a mapping needs to use a specific number of instance the notation [n-m] is used.
      * Example: The XAD.1 Street Address component is mapped to Address.line one through three, which is represented as line[1-3] in the FHIR attribute column, that would then be followed by XAD.2 Other Designation referencing line[4]
   * While typically these notations are a suffix on the FHIR element it applies to, in Data Type mappings you may see these as seemingly a prefix.
 This would effectively apply to the FHIR element (typically an attribute) where that FHIR data type is actually referenced.
      * Example: [1].Contactpoint.value and [2].ContactPoint.value mapped to from the v2 XTN data type would reflect the first instance of the attribute repetition is actually used, e.g., Patient.telecom that can repeat and is mapped to from PID-13 and PID-14 which have the v2 XTN data type.